 Our Invisalign System represents a significant change from traditional orthodontic treatment, and patients may be reluctant to accept it or may not find it preferable to conventional treatment.
 In addition, patients may not comply with recommended treatment guidelines which could compromise the effectiveness of their treatment.
 While we have generally received positive feedback from both orthodontists and patients regarding our Invisalign System as both an alternative to braces and as a clinical method for treatment of malocclusion, our success will depend upon the rapid acceptance of our System by the substantially larger number of potential patients to which we are now actively marketing.
 We have had a limited number of complaints from patients and prospective patients generally related to shipping delays and minor manufacturing irregularities.
 Market acceptance will depend in part upon the recommendations of dentists and orthodontists, as well as other factors including effectiveness, safety, reliability, improved treatment aesthetics and greater comfort and hygiene compared to conventional orthodontic products.
 Furthermore, consumers may not respond to our direct marketing campaigns or we may be unsuccessful in reaching our target audience.
+Adoption by consumers may also be impacted by general macroeconomic conditions and levels of consumer confidence and consumer spending.
 If consumers prove unwilling to adopt our Invisalign System as rapidly or in the numbers that we anticipate, our operating results will be harmed.